 Atwood’s Oryx and Crake.

-sickness and death, and child death.
-Reader discretion is
+sickness and death, and the death of a child.
+Reader

 A Slaughter Chronicles Short Story!

 The year is 2003 and Caleb Grimmet, high school senior

 and football superstar, is going to make all his dreams